kaan-keskin/introduction-to-docker/Part1.md

 test:latest
 ```

 Open a web browser and navigate to the DNS name or IP address of the Docker host that you are running the container from, and point it to port 8080.
-You will see the following web page.

 If you are following along with Docker for Windows or Docker for Mac, you will be able to use localhost:8080 or 127.0.0.1:8080.
 If you’re following along on Play With Docker, you will be able to click the 8080 hyperlink above the terminal screen.